Stembler Family Distinguished Professor in Business Law & Faculty Co-Director of the Dean Rusk International Law Center

 Biographical Information

-Bruner’s scholarship focuses on corporate law, corporate governance, comparative law, and sustainability.
-His books include The Corporation as Technology: Re-Calibrating Corporate Governance for a Sustainable Future (OUP, 2022), Re-Imagining Offshore Finance: Market-Dominant Small Jurisdictions in a Globalizing Financial World (OUP, 2016), and Corporate Governance in the Common-Law World: The Political Foundations of Shareholder Power (CUP, 2013).
+Bruner’s scholarship focuses on corporate law, corporate governance, comparative law and sustainability.
+His books include The Corporation as Technology: Re-Calibrating Corporate Governance for a Sustainable Future (OUP, 2022), Re-Imagining Offshore Finance: Market-Dominant Small Jurisdictions in a Globalizing Financial World (OUP, 2016) and Corporate Governance in the Common-Law World: The Political Foundations of Shareholder Power (CUP, 2013).
 His edited volumes include A Research Agenda for Corporate Law (Edward Elgar, 2023) (co-edited with M. Moore) and The Cambridge Handbook of Corporate Law, Corporate Governance and Sustainability (CUP, 2019) (co-edited with B. Sjåfjell).
-In recognition of his scholarship, Bruner has received the School of Law’s Faculty Research Award in Private Law and the Association of American Law Schools Scholarly Papers Award.
-His scholarship has appeared in numerous law and policy journals, including the Cambridge Law Journal and the Yale Law Journal.
+Bruner’s scholarship has been cited by federal and state tribunals, including the Delaware Supreme Court, and has appeared in numerous law and policy journals, including the Cambridge Law Journal and the Yale Law Journal.
+In recognition of his work he has received the School of Law’s Faculty Research Award in Private Law and the Association of American Law Schools Scholarly Papers Award.

 Publications & Activities